Create and register a pipeline#

 Defining a function that can be registered as a Pipeline is very similar to defining one that can be registered as a Method with a few distinctions.

-First, Pipelines do not use function annotations and instead receive Artifact objects as input and return Artifact and/or Visualization objects as output.
+First, Pipelines are not required to use function annotations unless you are using the CaptureHolder API documented here.
+Instead they implicitly receive Artifact objects as input and return Artifact and/or Visualization objects as output.

 Second, Pipelines must have ctx as their first parameter, which provides the following API: